Pichaikkaran 2

-Pichaikkaran 2 also known as Pichaikkaran 2: Anti Bikili is a 2023 Indian Tamil-language science fiction action thriller film written and directed by Vijay Antony in his directorial debut.
+Pichaikkaran 2 also known as Pichaikkaran 2: Anti Bikili is a 2023 Indian Tamil-language science fiction action film written and directed by Vijay Antony in his directorial debut.
 The film stars Antony in a dual role, alongside an ensemble cast of Kavya Thapar, Radha Ravi, Yogi Babu, Hareesh Peradi, Dev Gill, John Vijay, Y. G. Mahendran and Mansoor Ali Khan.
 It is a standalone sequel to the 2016 film Pichaikkaran.

 While directing and acting in the film, Vijay Antony also handled the editing and music composition for the film.
 The cinematography was handled by Om Narayan.
 Pichaikkaran 2 was released on 19 May 2023.